Governance Without the Monolith

 Governance should be able to tell the difference between a BB gun and a missile launch.

-If it cannot, the model is not disciplined; it is simply indiscriminate.
+If it cannot, the model is not disciplined.
+It is indiscriminate.

 The Governance Data Problem